SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - Select a GitHub Organization.
 - Create a Project name.
 - Select people to add as Collaborators on the Project.
   - If you do not see the people you want to add, contact an admin for the repository on GitHub and ensure that the people are collaborators.
 Then re-sync GitHub collaborators in Metecho.
+- Select any dependencies for your new Project.
 - Review your Project selections.
-Go Back to make edits, Cancel, or Create Project.
+Select Create to save and navigate to your Project detail view.

 To continue, go up to [Step 2 - Create a Task](#step-2---create-a-task) or [Step 13 - Create an Epic](#step-13---create-an-epic)